 Next, head over to Democracy Club, where they have also surveyed candidates and are looking for volunteers to contact others who have still to reply.
 Democracy Club are pals with The Straight Choice, who have built up a database of election leaflets from all parties.
 They are now looking for volunteers to help them with their analysis of the dodgy pie charts and graphs, ludicrous claims and outright porkie-pies contained within.

 If you live in a marginal and like the idea of a hung parliament, Hang ‘Em has the info on how your tactical vote could help to bring it about.
 And if you are hoping that whatever happens on Thursday we get real electoral reform, Power 2010 is the place for you.

-As for Julia’s vote, never let it be said that she would violate the sanctity of the ballot paper, hard-fought-for by previous generations.
-Still, it is safe to say that her main concern about a hung parliament is:
+As for my vote, never let it be said that I would violate the sanctity of the ballot paper, hard-fought-for by previous generations.
+Still, it is safe to say that the main concern about a hung parliament is:

 will there be enough rope?